nimiq-network/developer-reference/chapters/messages.md

 category: "Data schemas"
 ---

-# Message
+# Messages

-Message instance.
+Bassic message instance.
 This is usually not called directly but by subclasses.

 | Element   | Data type    | Bytes            | Description                |
 |-----------|--------------|------------------|----------------------------|